 The asset management division had about 16 billion euros in net outflows in the first half as it was unable to pitch for clients during the sale talks and as customers shied from investments amid the debt crisis, according to Deutsche Bank.

-“The disruption from the sale process risks the loss of talent and mandates in the coming quarters,” said Kinner Lakhani, an analyst with Citigroup Inc. (C) in London who has a neutral recommendation on the stock.
+“The disruption from the sale process risks the loss of talent and mandates in the coming quarters,” said Kinner Lakhani, an analyst with Citigroup Inc. (C:US) in London who has a neutral recommendation on the stock.
 “Even if set straight, the franchise may take some time to heal.”

 Deutsche Bank can only reach a goal of generating an after- tax return on equity of 12 percent or more by 2015 if the asset and wealth management and global transaction banking businesses double profit, Jain told analysts on Sept.
 11 in Frankfurt.